More About Our Greys

 Living with an African Grey does have it’s up and downs.
 The most negative trait they have is that they can be really loud at times.
 They also tend to be one person orientated.
 They usually choose one person in the family that they prefer.
 That doesn’t mean that they won’t except others in the family, they just choose the one they would rather be with.
 I know it sounds kind of strange but it is a fact.
 Carlie our female is definitely my husband’s bird and Dylon our male is definitely my bird.
 Both birds show love and affection to each of us, but the true connection to either one of us is obvious from the bird’s individual choices.

-They are just now, at the age of 10 years, reaching full adult maturity, breeding age.
-It does depend on the individual birds, but somewhere in the 10-12 year old range they will start to show signs of mating.
+At the age of 10 years they have reached full adult maturity and they are at a breeding age.
+It does depend on the individual birds, but somewhere in the 3-5 year old range they will start to show signs of mating.
 It is the female that chooses the male as her mate.

 They can be quite messy eaters and they give off quite a bit of dander.
 We have to dust often, because a fine layer of white dust covers just about everything.
 Carlie seems to put out much more fine white dust and Dylon puts out dust and white feathery floaty things.
 They also need added humidity.
 We keep humidifiers and air cleaners for them it helps with the dust.